What is Moxifloxacin Tablets?

 Moxifloxacin Tablets indications

-Moxifloxacin Tablets Tablets and I.V. are indicated for the treatment of adults ( ≥ 18 years of age) with infections caused by susceptible strains of the designated microorganisms in the conditions listed below.
-Acute Bacterial Sinusitis caused by Streptococcus pneumoniae, Haemophilus influenzae, or Moraxella catarrhalis.
+Moxifloxacin Tablets tablets are indicated in adult patients (18 years of age and older) for the treatment of Acute Bacterial Sinusitis caused by susceptible isolates of Streptococcus pneumoniae, Haemophilus influenzae, or Moraxella catarrhalis.

 How should I use Moxifloxacin Tablets?

 Use Moxifloxacin Tablets tablets as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Moxifloxacin Tablets tablets comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Moxifloxacin Tablets tablets refilled.